f5devcentral/f5-agility-labs-xc/docs/class7/module0/task2.rst

        f5-xc-lab-app.console.ves.volterra.io.api-creds.p12

     .. note::
-       *Do NOT rename this file and do NOT change the password.*
+       *Do NOT rename this file*
-       *The GitLab server is preconfigured to expect this exact filename and password.*
+       *The GitLab server is preconfigured to expect this exact filename.*

    *What to notice:*